google/euphonia/audiotool/README.md

 ## One-Time Setup Instructions (MacBook)

 NOTE: To get this demo fully working for yourself, you will need to set up a Google Cloud account and project.
-If you already have one, you can fill in its name and credentials in the places where you see "yourproject" and "youtname" in the config files.
+If you already have one, you can fill in its name and credentials in the places where you see "yourproject" and "yourname" in the config files.

 1. Install node: https://nodejs.org/en/download/
 2. Run the installer to completion.
 As of this writing I get: